Sunak wants all pupils to study maths to 18

 'Show working'

-According to the Association of School and College Leaders there is a "chronic national shortage of maths teachers".
+The Association of School and College Leaders said there was a "chronic national shortage of maths teachers".

-Labour's shadow education secretary Bridget Phillipson called on Mr Sunak to "show his working" on how greater participation in maths will be funded.
+And Labour's shadow education secretary Bridget Phillipson called on Mr Sunak to "show his working" on how greater participation in maths will be funded.

 "He cannot deliver this reheated, empty pledge without more maths teachers, yet the government has missed their target for new maths teachers year after year," she said.